Shivaani-32/Toursim-Web-Application/README.md

 MySQL
 Triggers used

+Functions

-Book a package and cancel booking.
+1.Book a package

+2.Cancel Booking